 Amazon EC2 F1 is a compute instance with field programmable gate arrays (FPGAs) that you can program to create custom hardware accelerations for your application.
 F1 instances are easy to program and come with everything you need to develop, simulate, debug, and compile your hardware acceleration code, including an FPGA Developer AMI and Hardware Developer Kit (HDK).
 Once your FPGA design is complete, you can register it as an Amazon FPGA Image (AFI), and deploy it to your F1 instance in just a few clicks.
 You can reuse your AFIs as many times, and across as many F1 instances as you like.

-Amazon EC2 F1 instances are currently in preview in two different instance sizes that include up to eight FPGAs per instance.
-F1 instances include the latest 16 nm Xilinx UltraScale Plus FPGA.
+Amazon EC2 F1 instances offered in two different instance sizes that include up to eight FPGAs per instance.
+F1 instances include 16 nm Xilinx UltraScale Plus FPGA.
 Each FPGA includes local 64 GiB DDR4 ECC protected memory, with a dedicated PCIe x16 connection.
 Each FPGA contains approximately 2.5 million logic elements and approximately 6,800 Digital Signal Processing (DSP) engines.
 Just like other Amazon EC2 On-Demand Instances, you pay for F1 compute capacity by the hour with no long-term commitments or upfront payments.
 There is no charge for the FPGA Developer AMI or HDK, and you can program the FPGA on your F1 instance as many times as you like with no additional fees.

 Quickly Deploy Custom Hardware Accelerations

 With F1 instances you can deploy custom FPGAs on AWS with just a few clicks in the AWS management console.
-F1 instances can have one or more FPGA designs associated with them, giving you speed and flexibility to run multiple AFIs on the same instance.
+F1 instances can have one or more AFIs associated with them, giving you speed and flexibility to run multiple accelerations on the same instance.
 F1 instances also provide easy-to-access tools that you need to program, simulate, debug, and compile your hardware acceleration code.

 FPGAs are connected to your F1 instances through a dedicated PCI Express (PCIe) fabric that lets FPGAs share the same memory space and communicate with each other at up to 12 GBps.
 The PCI Express fabric is isolated from other networks and FPGAs are not shared across instances, users, or accounts.
 This design ensures only your logic is running on the FPGA while you are using it, and helps provide consistent performance.